 Then, smartphones became a global phenomenon, and the concept of applying artificial intelligence to edge devices found its inception.
-Even smartphones had had enough hardware resources to run machine learning models.
-These pocket computers are regularly charged as they have that kind of use-case.
+Even smartphones had enough hardware resources to run machine learning models.
+These pocket computers are regularly charged as they have that kind of use case.
 Alphabet Inc. (Google) ‘s Android and Apple’s iOS emerged as the most popular mobile operating systems across the globe.
 Several apps were developed for these mobile operating systems that were inherently using machine learning algorithms.

 At the same time, Google was also working on an internal project to develop a machine learning framework that can run on low-power, resource-constraint, low-bandwidth edge devices having 32-bit microcontrollers or digital signal processors at their heart.
 The result of this project is TensorFlow Lite.

 Tensorflow Lite introduced the concept of tiny machine learning or TinyML.
 TinyML is a term coined by Pete Warden, TensorFlow Lite Engineering Lead at Google.
 Broadly, TinyML refers to the application of machine learning in a tiny footprint of a few kilobytes within embedded platforms that have ultra-low power consumption, high (internet) latency, limited RAM, and flash memory.
-At present, TensorFlow Lite is synonymous with TinyML as there is no other machine learning framework for microcontrollers.
+At present, TensorFlow Lite is synonymous with TinyML as there is no other machine-learning framework for microcontrollers.
 TensorFlow Lite has been developed to run on Android, iOS, Embedded Linux, and microcontrollers.
 At present, the only reference for TinyML is Pete Warden and Daniel Situnayake’s book “TinyML: Machine Learning with TensorFlow Lite on Arduino and Ultra-Low-Power Microcontrollers” published in 2020 and the Tensorflow Lite documentation.

 What is TinyML?

-TinyML is too young to have a proper technical definition.
-Though, at present, we can define TinyML as a subfield of machine learning that applies machine learning and deep learning models to embedded systems running on microcontrollers, digital signal processors, or other ultra-low-power specialized processors.
+At present, we can define TinyML as a subfield of machine learning that applies machine learning and deep learning models to embedded systems running on microcontrollers, digital signal processors, or other ultra-low-power specialized processors.
 Technically, these embedded systems must have a power consumption lower than 1 mW so that they can run for weeks, months, or even years without recharging or battery replacement.

 Often, these embedded systems are IoT devices that remain connected to the internet.
-TinyML empowered embedded devices are designed to run some machine learning algorithm for a specific task – often a part of edge computing within the device.
+TinyML-empowered embedded devices are designed to run some machine learning algorithm for a specific task – often a part of edge computing within the device.

 A TinyML machine learning model running on the system is generally a few kilobytes in size and performs a particular cognitive function like recognizing a wake word, identifying people or objects, or deriving insights from data of a specific sensor.
 With the TinyML machine learning model running for 24×7 hours, the device still must have power consumption in the range of milliwatts or microwatts.
 The following features characterize a TinyML application: